ncm88/BART/README.md

 <img src="images/schematic.png" alt="PCB schematic" width="1000" height="500"><br>

 An LN298 H-bridge is used and the microcontroller's outgoing signals to the H-bridge are isolated via optocoupler.
-This is done to protect the MCU from transients which were observed in testing to be emitting from the H-bridge during changes of direction.
+This was done to protect the MCU from transients which were observed in testing to be emitting from the H-bridge during changes of direction.

 <div style="display: flex; justify-content: space-around; align-items: center;">